soflyy/oxygen-bugs-and-features/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Any bug report that doesn't include a Sandbox link or replication steps will be closed.
-If you can't provide these pieces of information, we're happy to help you via our official support channel instead: https://oxygenbuilder.com/support**
+If you can't provide these pieces of information, we're happy to help you via our official support channel instead: https://oxygenbuilder.com/support.
+You need to select "Something's broken and I need help" from the dropdown box on the left.**

 **Describe the bug**
 *A clear and concise description of what the bug is.*

-**A link to a demo site where the bug has been reproduced https://oxygenbuilder.com/try?
+**A link to a Sandbox site where the bug has been reproduced https://oxygenbuilder.com/try?
 (REQUIRED)** *Provide the link to a Sandbox install where the issue is present.
 If the issue only exists on a specific post or template, provide a direct link to that post or template.*

 **IF YOU CAN'T PROVIDE A SANDBOX REPRODUCTION: Steps required to reproduce the bug:**